joemoose/psiops/docs/character.md

 ## Neural Weapons

 Neural weapons are your paracognitive abilities — anomalous neural phenomena that conventional science can’t replicate.
 You’ve had them since before you could name them.
 The research division found you and recruited you for your abilities.
-In the field, they're your edge.
+In the field, they’re your edge.

 The following table lists known neural weapon loadouts.
 Many descriptions refer to combat-related game mechanics, such as *distance modifiers* and *damage*.
 These are detailed in the [Combat](combat.md) section.